ktschroeder/Cloudless/README.md

-# JustView
+# Cloudless
-JustView is a lightweight, minimal-UI image viewer for Windows.
+Cloudless is a lightweight, minimal-UI image viewer for Windows.
 It's feature-rich, but visually quiet and minimal.

 TODO

 Up next:

 Probably should/will:
+- compare performance of app before and after adding Zen to identify any performance issues
 - messages and blocks for things that cannot be done with GIFs.
 Messaging about longer load times for GIFs (try opening local vs dragging from web)
 - ability to copy image itself rather than just image file (can we "do both" dynamically?
 If not, ctrl shift c would be okay.)
+- possible bug?
+There may be like 10 pixels fo extra width on the window.
+Most obvious if fullscreen on one monitor when using multiple.

 Probably should but lower priority:
 - indicator of current zoom amount upon zooming